toboqus/Cordova-Plugin-Image-Handler/README.md

 ###base64ToJpg

-This method will convert a base64 encoded image string into a jpg file within the given directory with the specified filename.
+This function will convert a base64 encoded image string into a jpg file within the given directory with the specified filename.

 ```javascript